denibertovic/denv/README.md

 # (The) env

 A tool to help manage environments.
-Currently only supports setting kubernetes environments but will likely get support for more stuff as the Author needs them.
+Currently only supports setting kubernetes and pass environments but will likely get support for more stuff as the Author needs them.

 ## Kube env